digitalcigit/maboussoleapp-v2/README.md

 ## Contributing

+Please read our [Contributing Guide](docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct